 It should be obvious that reducing the number of queries reduces the latency.
 A web page is not completely loaded until all queries are executed.
 And a query is not just a statement like a string concatenation; it involves sending a text over a network, and waiting for the results.
 I have already mentioned the cost of slow web pages in the article Setting performance and availability objectives.

 But also remember that the DBMS is usually your application’s bottleneck, and we shouldn’t increase its workload without a reason.
 While simple queries are fast, they always involve a certain amount of work that we tend to forget: listening to data sent by clients, parsing the query, mapping the table/column names to actual data structures, checking permissions, optimising the query… and more.
 I already suggested a couple of ways to avoid queries that do nothing in the article MySQL/MariaDB: run less queries! (thanks to performance_schema).

-In a relational database, the following situation occurs quite often: we insert a news row into a table, we let the DBMS generate the id automatically, and then we need to know that id to insert another row into a linked table.
+In relational databases, the following situation occurs quite often: we insert a new row into a table, we let the DBMS generate the id automatically, and then we need to know that id to insert another row into a linked table.
 For example we create a row in the order table, and than we create a row in ordered_product – which will contain the order_id.

 MySQL has the

 LAST_INSERT_ID() function, which returns the last id generated by the current session.
 This allows to insert rows in this way:

 INSERT INTO order (id, user_id, date) VALUES (DEFAULT, 24, DATE()); INSERT INTO ordered_product (order_id, product_id) VALUES (LAST_INSERT_ID(), 12);

 Inserting multiple rows

 When we insert several rows into the same table, there is no need to run a separate

 INSERT statement for each row.
 With MySQL, it is possible to insert many rows with a single statement: